syncfusion-content/uwp-docs/uwp/SfPdfViewer/Concepts-and-Features/Printing-PDF.md

 Printing can be done using the Print method or by using the Print command.

-The following code shows how to perform the print operation using Print method
+The following code shows how to perform the print operation using Print method.

 {% tabs %}
 {% highlight c# %}
 private void Page_Loaded(object sender, RoutedEventArgs e) {
+    byte[] buffer = new byte[fileStream.Length];
+    fileStream.Read(buffer, 0, buffer.Length);
     PdfLoadedDocument loadedDocument = new PdfLoadedDocument(buffer);
     pdfViewer.LoadDocument(loadedDocument);
 }